marafathussain/ML_book_easy/chapters/chapter1.md

 ### 1.4.2 The Learning Process

-Let's break down how learning happens:
+Let us break down how learning happens:

 **Step 1: Choose a model class**